Sell Your Home At The Best Price With Tips On How To Negotiate A Higher Price

 In the book Predictably Irrational by Dan Ariely, individuals are more likely to change their behaviour when there is something free.
 Another Cialdini article titled, The Power of Persusasion, highlights the fact that humans are always wired to do something in return once they receive a gift or freebie.

-You can hijack this so called ‘law of reciprocation’ to your favour!
+You can hijack this so called ‘law of reciprocation’ in your favour!
 In fact, it’s one of the most powerful psychology tricks in sales.

 We have used this trick several times.
 The last time, we offered our buyer the huge sofa we had in our living room.
 Because the living room itself was really big, you need a big sofa, but this can be costly, as we know.

-So when his offer was slightly lower than we hoped, went back with a counter offer that was higher, but we included the sofa as well as the dishwasher.
+So when his offer was slightly lower than we hoped, we went back with a counteroffer that was higher, but we included the sofa as well as the dishwasher.
 And he accepted.

 Not only did it mean we got the price we wanted, but we didn’t have to worry about getting rid of the sofa.
 It would have been far too big for our new living room and selling it would have been a hassle we didn’t need.

-If anyone would ask me how to negotiate a higher house price, this would be my first tip, because it is easy and simple and can even save you some hassle.
+If anyone asked me how to negotiate a higher house price, this would be my first tip, because it is easy and simple and can even save you some hassle.

 We would highly recommend that you single out items that you can throw in to increase the offer beforehand, so that you are prepared.